Solomon-Herron/Froggy/README.md

  am unhappy with it's current state.
 As it stands, there is no exception handling, every method throws an exception to it's calling method rather handling the exception in a graceful manner.
    This is the type of quick and dirty solution that I will be leaving after this project.
-   All of my classes are tightly, I have since learned how powerful, modular, and *clean* using
+   All of my classes are tightly coupled.
+I have since learned how powerful, and modular, using
     Interfaces can be.
 I didn't take any time to design my classes and objects, I really just wanted to start banging out code.
 I have some plain old java objects, controller classes that are doing ~~much~~ all of the heavy lifting, and my data accessor classes are riddled